heavyk/shake-sphere/glossary.md

 ## endings
 - *-et*: smaller version of the word it's connected to: juliet = small julia, boyet = small boy, dulcet = small sweet, etc.
 - *-ship*: a wooden boat, usualy filled with seamen, which motivates the first part of the word:
-	- kingship
+	- kingship: your royal *highness*, my *liege*
 	- apprenticeship
 	- mentorship
 	- relationship
 	- guardianship
-	- scholarship
+	- scholarship: help a student to aford more *studies* or access to more *books*
-	- fellowship
+	- fellowship: usually of the *ring*
 	- friendship
 	- lordship
-	- ladyship
+	- ladyship: a woman capable of effective motivation
 	- soldiership
-	- courtship
+	- courtship: before you can go in the front door, start with the back
 	- companionship
 	- spectatorship
-	- workmanship
+	- workmanship: evaluated by its quality, especially from a carpenter
 	- horsemanship
 	- bachelorship
 	- attorneyship